DurationFull-time 1 year

 Strong links with industry are maintained through the course’s extensive work placement scheme, which offers you the chance to spend time in a newsroom.
 There are also limited opportunities to complete overseas work placements.

 You will also learn to put modern practice into its legal, ethical and social context.

-You will complete this course with the skills and knowledge necessary for an entry level position in journalism.
+You will complete this diploma with the skills and knowledge necessary for an entry level position in journalism.
+As a student of this diploma, you will follow in the footsteps of some of Australia's greatest journalists, and rub shoulders with amazing working mentors throughout your studies.

-The course uses a variety of face-to-face and online learning and teaching approaches which may include lectures, tutorials, workshops, seminars, case studies, problem-based learning, reflective techniques (e.g. blogs, journals), online and face-to-face presentations, group-based learning, online and face-to-face discussions.
+The curriclum uses a variety of face-to-face and online learning and teaching approaches which may include lectures, tutorials, workshops, seminars, case studies, problem-based learning, reflective techniques (e.g. blogs, journals), online and face-to-face presentations, group-based learning, online and face-to-face discussions.

 Assessment will include a range of activities such as reports, research projects, assignments, portfolio production, essays, presentations, reflective papers and peer or industry review.
 Research projects, reports and presentations will be directly related to industry specific needs and may involve making contact with industry practitioners regarding contemporary issues.

 Most of the assessment you undertake is ongoing throughout the semester and will be designed so that your lecturer can provide you with formative feedback on strengths and areas for improvement.
-This approach will enable you to improve on your performance during the course and in subsequent courses, as well as continue to refine capabilities for your future professional practice and learning after graduation.
+This approach will enable you to improve on your performance during the subject and in subsequent subjects, as well as continue to refine capabilities for your future professional practice and learning after graduation.

 All subjects are delivered in English.